-Specifically, when dealing with clothing that is homotopy to human surface, our goal is to find the correspondences between the garment vertexes and the human model UV coordinates.
-Here we use the same UV map that was used in ~\cite{VideoBased3DPeople_Alldieck_2018_CVPR}.
-For each T-posed garment vertex $\Vec{g}^T_i$, rays are emitted from every point on SMPL model surface with its normal direction.
-We find the ray nearest to $\Vec{g}^T_i$, and record the barycentric coordinate of the corresponding point on its SMPL triangle face.
-We denote such SMPL point as the corresponding sub-vertex $\Vec{v}^T_i$ of $\Vec{g}^T_i$.
-In this way, with the pre-defined UV coordinates of each SMPL triangle face by ~\cite{VideoBased3DPeople_Alldieck_2018_CVPR}, we can accordingly find the UV coordinate $t_i$ of the sub-vertex $\Vec{v}^T_i$, which serves as the corresponding UV coordinate for $\Vec{g}^T_i$.
-After calculating the length from $\Vec{v}^T_i$ to $\Vec{g}^T_i$, we set the length value as the rendered value, which indicates the normal distance from $\Vec{v}^T_i$.
-The rendered T-posed UV-map is shown in Fig.~\ref{fig:2drepre}(a) left.
+Specifically, our goal is to find the correspondences between the garment vertices and the human model UV coordinates.
+Here, we use the same UV map used in ~\cite{VideoBased3DPeople_Alldieck_2018_CVPR}.
+We emit rays from the T-posed SMPL surface that intersect the garment mesh with garment vertices, thus establishing a one-to-one mapping from garment vertices to SMPL surface points.
+We denote such an SMPL surface point as the corresponding sub-vertex $\Vec{v}^T_i$ of garment vertex $\Vec{g}^T_i$.
+In this way, with the predefined UV coordinates of each SMPL triangle face by ~\cite{VideoBased3DPeople_Alldieck_2018_CVPR}, we can accordingly find the UV coordinate $t_i$ of the sub-vertex $\Vec{v}^T_i$, which serves as the corresponding UV coordinate for $\Vec{g}^T_i$.
+After calculating the length from $\Vec{v}^T_i$ to $\Vec{g}^T_i$, we set the length value as the rendered texel, which indicates the normal distance from $\Vec{v}^T_i$.
+The rendered T-posed UV-map for a T-shirt is shown in Fig.~\ref{fig:2drepre}(a).